BBVA/mirrorgate/docs/endpoint.md

 where {appid} corresponds to the name of the application.

-The html form must send three fields of type "text":
+The html form must send three parameters:
 - rating: contains the application score (must be a number from 1 to 5).
 - comment: contains the user comment about the application.
-- url: contains the url to be redirected after sending feedback.
+- url (optional): contains the url to be redirected after sending feedback.

 An example below of a simple html form (for a hypothetical 'foobar' application):
 ```